-- 1. In Members, select the AP (or APs) that you want to move to another AP group, select the target AP group from the menu, and click the Move to button.
-(To select all APs in the group, click the check box at the top of the column) - 2.
+- 1. In Members, select the AP (or APs) that you want to move to another AP group, select the target AP group from the menu, and click the Move To to button. - 2.
 Click OK to save your changes.

 3. To move an AP from another AP group into the AP group you are currently editing: